 17. PROPRIETARY RIGHTS; FEEDBACK

 - SDI Intellectual Property.
 SDI and SDI’s licensors retain and own all right, title, and interest in the SDI IP and all enhancements or improvements to, or derivative works of, the foregoing, including any Intellectual Property rights therein.
 SDI reserves all rights not expressly granted to Subscriber in the Agreement.
-Except for the limited rights and licenses expressly granted under the Agreement, nothing in the Agreement grants, by implication, waiver, estoppel, or otherwise, to Subscriber or any third party any Intellectual Property rights or other right, title, or interest in or to the SDI IP.
+Except for the limited rights expressly granted under the Agreement, nothing in the Agreement grants, by implication, waiver, estoppel, or otherwise, to Subscriber or any third party any Intellectual Property rights or other right, title, or interest in or to the SDI IP.

 - Subscriber Intellectual Property.
 Subscriber retains all ownership rights in Subscriber Data and Subscriber’s Confidential Information, including any Intellectual Property rights therein.
 Nothing in the Agreement transfers or conveys to SDI any ownership interest in or to the Subscriber Data or Subscriber’s Confidential Information, provided that SDI has the right to create Aggregated Data and owns all right, title, and interest in Aggregated Data both during and after the Term.